How is conduct disorder related to other mental health conditions?

 Hearing that your child is having problems in school or bullying others can be hard for parents.
 It’s even more frustrating when the behavior persists or escalates.

 Occasionally acting out is normal in childhood as kids gain independence and develop their unique personalities.
-But if your child consistently demonstrates aggressive, disruptive, or harmful behaviors that don’t improve with positive reinforcement and other parenting techniques, consult a mental health professional for an assessment for conduct disorder (CD).
+But if your child consistently demonstrates aggressive, disruptive, or harmful behaviors that don’t improve with positive reinforcement and other parenting techniques, consult a mental health professional for an assessment for conduct disorder (CD) and any related or co-occurring conditions.

 CD is a mental health condition that affects 2% to 8% of children and teens and is characterized by acting aggressively toward people or animals, breaking rules, and engaging in other destructive or disruptive behaviors.
 Parenting a child with CD can be stressful, but this condition is treatable.